 Hear from Indigenous academic lawyer and researcher Eddie Synot; one of Australia’s most recognised historians Professor Henry Reynolds, lawyer and granddaughter of Koiki Mabo Hannah Duncan, and the son of the only surviving plaintiff Charles Passi as they discuss what changed, what didn’t and what still needs to be done.

-This free event will also be livestreamed from State Library of Queensland.
-Both onsite and online audience members are invited to submit questions to the expert panel.
+This free event was livestreamed and both onsite and online audience members were invited to submit questions to the expert panel.

 Eddie Synot is a Wamba Wamba First Nations person who writes about Indigenous experience at the intersections of law, culture and society, exploring how these different fields impact upon and affect different representations of Indigenous peoples.
 He is an Indigenous academic lawyer and researcher with the Griffith Law School and the Indigenous Law Centre UNSW.
 Eddie has worked with the Uluru Dialogue and the ILC UNSW since 2018.

 Professor Henry Reynolds is one of Australia’s most recognised historians.
 He was educated at Hobart High School and the University of Tasmania.
 In 1965, he accepted a lectureship at James Cook University in Townsville, which sparked an interest in the history of relations between settlers and Aboriginal people.
 In 2000, he took up a professorial fellowship at the University of Tasmania.
 His pioneering work has changed the way we see the intertwining of black and white history in Australia.
 His books include The Other Side of the Frontier (reissue); What’s Wrong with Anzac? (as co-author); Forgotten War; Unnecessary Wars; This Whispering in Our Hearts Revisited; and most recently Truth-Telling: History, Sovereignty and the Uluru Statement.